crcx/parable/Parable.md

 All of this is good, but the array combinators are what make arrays truly useful.
 There are currently six of interest: **filter**, **map**,  **reduce**, **for-each**, **contains?**, and **index-of**.

-**Filter** takes an array and a quote which filters values, and returns a new array that contains values that match the filter.
+**filter** takes an array and a quote which filters values, and returns a new array that contains values that match the filter.
 So to find all vowels in a string, we could do:

     'this is a string of sorts'
     [ vowel? ] filter :s